 But with these articles, you will get a good idea of what to consider to arrive at the answer.

-After working out how much you need to trade, you might need to start saving up to launch your day trading career.
 Remember to risk only the money you can afford to lose.

-45. How to Save Money: 100 Great Tips to Get You Started - Every bit you save goes towards fueling your dream of trading for a living.
+48. How to Save Money: 100 Great Tips to Get You Started - Every bit you save goes towards fueling your dream of trading for a living.

-Websites for Setting Up Your Trading Office
+How To Set Up Your Trading Office

 To trade for a living, you’ll need a reliable trading office setup.

-Resources for Choosing Your Trading Broker
+Choosing Your Trading Broker

 Every trader needs a broker.
 Here are some resources to get you started on your broker search.

-51. How to Choose Your Day Trading Broker? - Our concise guide to choosing your broker.
+53. How to Choose Your Day Trading Broker? - Our concise guide to choosing your broker.

-56. TD Ameritrade - Offers a full suite of online tools and a friendly platform to help you learn.
+57. TD Ameritrade - Offers a full suite of online tools and a friendly platform to help you learn.
 Suitable for new traders who want to start slow and steady.

 58. Oanda - Well-regulated forex broker.
 No minimum trade lot size.
 Suitable for traders who are still in the learning stage operating small accounts.